Why does mantra carry power?

 Learn the Hanuman Chalisa

-A poem composed of 40 verses is dedicated to Hanuman.
-He is famous for his affinity to Lord Ram, and is considered to be embodiment of courage, friendship, surrender, and devotion.
+The Chalisa: A timeless poem dedicated to Hanuman is composed of 40 verse.
+He is famous for his affinity to Lord Ram, and is considered to be the embodiment of courage, friendship, surrender, and devotion.
 Hindus have always believed that a temple can be created in the mind.
 When a seeker use words, phrases, and poems, one can bridge the psychological world with the material world.
 If you are a seeker, this story will offer you the anchor and insight to support your journey.

-Legend of this song: The Hanuman Chalisa comprised in Awadi (an old dialect of Hindi) was written by Goswami Tulsidas.
-It is believed that an ailing Tulsidas would chant the praises of Hanuman, which helped Tulsidas regain his health.
+The Legend: The Hanuman Chalisa comprised in Awadi (an old dialect of Hindi) was written by Goswami Tulsidas.
+It is believed that an ailing Tulsidas would chant the praises of Hanuman, which helped regain his health.
 Its popularity remains organic and timeless.

 The word mantra means that we will ponder, that we will reflect upon.
 You arrive to a teacher, they say something, and you go back home to reflect upon that again.
 The purpose of mantra is to help us cross a harbor or obstacle.